35 Ways Nutritionists Sneak More Protein Into Their Diet

 You don’t need us to remind you about the Sunday scaries or the Monday blues, but if you want a way to start off your week on the right foot, Berndt has an idea.
 “Mornings are always hectic, leaving me in need of a jump start.
 I turn to coffee-flavored protein, such as Maine Roast Protein Coffee, to gear up for a productive day.
-It not only boosts energy, but unlike traditional coffee, it sustains energy levels and prevents a mid-morning crash you might get with whey protein.”
+It not only boosts energy, but unlike traditional coffee, it sustains energy levels.”
 Check out these high-protein breakfast ideas.

 Fight sweets with healthy stuff

 Yet another birthday at work with cupcakes?
 Or extra stress have you aching for some sweets?
 To fight the urge, Berndt has this trick: “When I’m craving sweets, I reach for a chocolate ‘milkshake’ made with chocolate whey protein blended with frozen almond milk cubes.
 It’s delicious, and the protein helps curb my craving for sweets.”
-Here’s how to find the best protein powder for your dietary needs.
+(Don’t miss what you need to know about drinking protein shakes while intermittent fasting.)

 Make pancakes 2.0

 “I love pancakes, but the traditional version is a carbohydrate catastrophe!”
 Berndt says.
 Instead, she makes a healthier version with oat flour, egg whites, and protein powder.
 “The protein keeps me satisfied and adds a fantastic flavor so I can enjoy my favorite breakfast guilt-free.”
-(Now we know our Saturday morning plans!)
+(Now we know our Saturday morning plans!
+Here’s how to find the best protein powder for your dietary needs.)

 Have snack bars for travel

 On the go, running late, running early or just um, running—and you find yourself hungry (or hangry!)?
 To solve the dilemma of drive-through or bust, Berndt says to keep protein-packed bars in your glove compartment.
-“I keep a box of protein-packed bars, most recently switching to Charge ON bars, in my car to refuel right!
-They are high in quality whey protein, low in sugar, and high in fiber, making them a superior go-to when you’re on the go.
+“I keep a box of protein-packed bars in my car to refuel right!”
 Try these 10 great recipes for homemade protein bars.